SiteGround’s backup and restore system works differently from every other service I’ve used before. In my opinion, it’s bad. Read to learn more.

 So, there is really no way of inferring SiteGround’s unique restore behavior from its restore confirming notification.
 Moreover, SiteGround’s Website Backup Tool documentation doesn’t mention this unique behavior as well.

-This can actually be a great optional feature, in some cases
+This can actually be a great optional feature

 This kind of selective restoration can be helpful, but only in some specific cases.
 If SiteGround made such a feature optional, and better explained and documented it, it could have been great.